cryptoscheme/hdwsa-as/readme.md

-# HDWSA-AS
+# HDWSA2
-The Experimental Implementation of A Secure Hierarchical Deterministic Wallet Supporting Stealth Address and Aggregate Signature.
+The Experimental Implementation of HDWSA2: A Secure Hierarchical Deterministic Wallet Supporting Stealth Address and Signature Aggregation.

 # Prerequisites